 All college courses must be documented by an official transcript in a sealed envelope from the college registrar's office.
 Electronic transcripts will be accepted for professional development points only; these are not acceptable for college credit account posting.

 I am interested in becoming a teacher.
 I hold a degree, but not for education, how do I find out what I need to do?
 Are there special programs for people who are "career switchers"?

+The Albemarle County Public School Division will consider applicants that are using the alternate route for a Virginia license as long as the license is valid with the appropriate endorsement for the teaching assignment.
 Please visit the Virginia Department of Education's website for information and regulations on Virginia teaching requirements, licensure and alternative routes to licensure.
 You may also find additional information regarding the Career Switcher Program on the VDOE website.